 - Over the years I’ve started packing things that I’ve found I can’t live without and just because I find it easier to just have a wardrobe rather than having to buy clothes when needed.

-There seems to be lots of focus within the digital nomad scene on minimal luggage, flying carry-on only, buying (IMO ridiculous) travel clothing you don’t need to wash, and flight hacking.
+There seems to be lots of focus within the digital nomad scene on minimal luggage, flying carry-on only, buying travel clothing you don’t need to wash (Urgh), and flight hacking (probably not worth your time).
 I don’t dick about with any of that stuff, I consider most of it a massive waste of time or money or opportunity cost.